TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 *   Financial information (such as credit card account information)
 *   Eddie Bauer customer identifier information (customer number or password)
-*   Transaction information (dates on which you made purchases, amounts and types of purchases)
+*   Transaction information (dates on which you made purchases, amounts and types of Purchases)
 *   Contact information (name, address, phone number)

 We provide you with the ability to delete personally identifiable information if you send us an email, call us or write to us

 We evaluate each request and will reply in an appropriate manner and in a form of communication that ensures the security of the information you have requested.
-Any questions, please contact us.
+Any questions, pleasecontact us.

 ^Return to top How do I know my information is secure?

 We have appropriate security measures in place to protect against the loss, misuse or alteration of information that we have collected from you so you can feel comfortable and secure when shopping.
 We use industry-standard encryption technologies when transferring and receiving your personal information.
 On the Internet, when you see either a solid key icon or a locked padlock icon at the lower portion of your browser window, this indicates that the site is secured through Secure Sockets Layer (SSL).
 Pages requesting personal information should always have one of these icons.
 If you do not see one of these icons, please contact us to complete your transaction over the phone by calling 1-800-426-8020.
 When you apply on-line for an Eddie Bauer Charge Card, we will direct you to the Comenity Bank website.
-See the Comenity.net website for information on its privacy statement.
+See theComenity.net website for information on its privacy statement.

 ^Return to top How to Report Fraud